artisanfw/api/README.md

 # Routing Component
-This component is a complete API capable of receiving HTTP requests and returning responses in various formats.
+This component is a complete API system capable of receiving HTTP requests and returning responses in various formats.

 ## Requirements
 PHP 8.3+